cloudify-cosmo/cloudify-dev/vagrant/cloudify-manager/README.md

 **Note**

-Before you run the vagrant commands, some environment variables need to be set.
+There are some useful environment variables you can use:

 - MANAGER_BLUEPRINTS_BRANCH - The manager blueprint branch you want to use to bootstrap with.
 - CLOUDIFY_SOURCE_FOLDER - Path to a folder on your host that contains the cloudify source code projects.

-Vagrant will fail with an appropriate error message if any of these are not set.
+- CLI_BRANCH - The cli branch used to bootstrap.
+The default value will be the value set for MANAGER_BLUEPRINTS_BRANCH.
+- USE_TARZAN - Set this variable to any string to use local tarzan URL's instead of amazon s3 buckets.